pragmagrid/tstat/src/process/README.md

 ##### influxDB_python

-> This will be called by process, and in this class connection to the InfluxDB is set.
+> This will be called by tstat_to_influx.py at initial, and in this class connection to the InfluxDB is set.
-> Here datas will be written into the connected InfluxDB.
+> Here datas will be written into the connected InfluxDB via being called by process.py.

-##### main.py
+##### tstat_to_influx.py

-> main class which checks directories that have not processed and will call process.py for process
+> main class which checks directories that start file and end file which are set in config.py and will call process.py for process

-##### setup_admin.sh

-> create admin user with input ID and PWD

 ## Run